Internal Corporate Investigations Can Prevent Criminal Liability for Federal Government Contractors

 One of the common things that can save a company’s future is when a suspension and debarment official sees that your company immediately responded to evidence of noncompliance or information presented that can lead to criminal liability.
 It can certainly be a mitigating circumstance if other federal law enforcement agencies are considering fines or criminal liability.

-There is no doubt that federal law enforcement agencies such as the SBA IG and Department of Justice (DOJ) have increased the oversight and scrutiny over small businesses and larger DOD contractors.
-Yet, many of them are not planning ahead or conducting corporate internal investigations or prevent procurement fraud and to endure compliance with the Federal Acquisition Regulations (FAR).
+There is no doubt that federal law enforcement agencies such as the SBA IG and the Department of Justice (DOJ) have increased the oversight and scrutiny over small businesses and larger DOD contractors.
+Yet, many of them are not planning ahead or conducting corporate internal investigations or preventing procurement fraud and enduring compliance with the Federal Acquisition Regulations (FAR).

 - Should you choose to remove personnel after conducting an internal investigation, make detailed notes for your records.